Modern Retellings of Classic Novels

 This modern retelling of Romeo and Juliet (minus the tragic ending) is honest, witty, and filled with snappy dialogue.
 If you can’t get enough of these two older protagonists, you’re in luck because they have a second story called Julie and Romeo Get Lucky.

 Author Jeanne Ray worked as a nurse for 40 years before penning this, her first novel, at the age of 60.
 It’s been nearly 20 years since Angela read Julie and Romeo, but she remembers it being a light and fun rom-com-style book that made her laugh out loud!
-This is a quick read, but be aware that it does get a bit steamy in parts and it includes a bit of adult language.
+She excited that so many of our readers have also enjoyed it in recent years.

 Circe book cover